© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Camp SW of Castell Cwm Aran is a scheduled monument protected by Cadw under reference RD094.
 View the official record →

-Camp SW of Castell Cwm Aran is a prehistoric hillfort located in Radnorshire, Wales, occupying a commanding position in the upland landscape.
+Camp SW of Castell Cwm Aran is a prehistoric hillfort located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD094.

 Camp SW of Castell Cwm Aran dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Camp SW of Castell Cwm Aran is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD094.